TREVOR's Stilt Shoes Gallery

 October 7, 1989

 My first pair of stilt shoes lasted longer than any others: 9 years — probably because I stiltwalked less back then.
-In this photo, someone had commented about my argyle socks, so I'm holding the legs of my stilt pants up so that everyone can admire my cool socks.
+In this photo, someone had commented about my argyle socks, so I'm holding up the legs of my stilt pants so that everyone can admire my cool socks.
 You may also have noticed that it's a different pair of pants than in the first photo.

-Black Sneaker with red laces
+with red laces

 Flying Colors photo shoot